Entanglement Properties of the One-Dimensional Dimerized Fermi-Hubbard Model: Introduction

-In this work, we study the dimerized Fermi-Hubbard model in one dimension, employing a matrix-product-state approach\cite{Vidal04,Vidal07,Cha18} to calculate the ground state.
-The ground state exhibits the two distinct insulating phases, at 1/2-filling and at 3/4 (or 1/4)-filling.
+In this work, we study the dimerized Fermi-Hubbard model in one dimension, employing a matrix product state (MPS) approach \cite{Vidal04,Vidal07,Cha18} to calculate the ground state.
+The ground state exhibits the two distinct insulating phases, at 1/2-filling and at 3/4- (or 1/4-) filling.
 At 1/2-filling, the charge gap arises from the band gap in the weak interaction region, which is further enhanced by repulsive on-site interactions.
 (In the strong interaction limit, a Mott gap opens with the presence of antiferromagnetic ordering.
 Here, we focus on the case of moderately weak interactions.)
 On the other hand, at 3/4-filling, the Mott gap primarily results from interactions among particles.
 The differences between these two insulating phases elucidate the underlying physics of strongly correlated systems.

 To investigate the differences, we analyze the entanglement properties of the system.
-The entanglement entropy serves as an important marker for differentiating the various phases of the model and enables us to construct the phase diagram.
+The EE serves as a practical macroscopic probe for locating the phase transition lines and constructing the phase diagram.
 Our findings suggest that arbitrarily small repulsive interactions can open a charge gap in the 3/4-filled insulating phase.
-The scaling behavior of the entanglement entropy distinctly clarifies the different nature of these two insulating phases.
-Entanglement entropy also serves as an indicator of the edge states.
-In addition, each phase, including the metallic phase, can be identified by its characteristic structure appearing in the entanglement spectrum.
-The universal distribution of the entanglement spectrum further highlights the different nature of the two insulating phases.
+The scaling behavior of the EE distinctly clarifies the different nature of these two insulating phases.
+Furthermore, while the EE provides an intuitive benchmark for the edge modes in the fully dimerized limits, the definitive identification of the topological and physical features of these phases is provided by the ES.
+In addition, each phase, including the metallic phase, can be identified by its characteristic structure appearing in the ES.
+The universal scaling and distribution of the ES further highlight the different physical nature of the two insulating phases.